pnp/sp-dev-fx-webparts/samples/react-manage-spfx-solutions-alm/README.md

 **Note:**
-This webpart is mainly build for tenant and SharePoint admins, since most of the operation requires administrator privileges.
+This web part is mainly build for tenant and SharePoint admins, since most of the operation requires administrator privileges.

 ## Used SharePoint Framework Version